-A nonprofit educational farm in the heart of Boulder, Colorado
+A nonprofit project in the heart of Boulder, Colorado

 What We Are

-Through our productive market garden, innovative CSA program, lively Saturday market, popular seasonal festivals, and diverse educational programs for adults and children of all ages, Dharma's Garden pursues a mission to demonstrate, educate, and inspire others to take on the important work of tending the earth.
+Through our productive half-acre garden, lively Saturday market, popular seasonal festivals, and diverse educational programs for adults and children of all ages, Dharma's Garden is a project of the community, by the community, and for the community.

 Dharma's Garden brings a direct connection to sustainable agriculture right into the heart of the city, fully integrated with the community, accessible and inclusive, offering freely to visitors an immersive experience that is all but lost in the modern world today.
 Using organic, biodynamic, and regenerative agricultural practices, this living homestead serves as a model for ethical land stewardship, with wild areas and cultivated areas both integral to the whole.

 To demonstrate, educate, and inspire others to